Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 The consequences that a driver will face for leaving the scene of a car accident will depend on the damage caused:

 - Hit and run accident involving property damage – A hit and run accident involving property damage is classed as a second-degree misdemeanor.
 The consequences will involve paying a $500 fine and spending up to sixty days in jail.
+Jail time is a possible consequence even for property damage in hit and run crashes.

 - Hit and run accident involving injury – A hit and run accident involving injury is classed as a third-degree felony.
 The consequences will involve paying a $5,000 fine along with spending up to five years in prison or five years of probation.
+Loss of driving privileges, including suspension or revocation of the driver’s license, is a common penalty for these offenses.

-- Hit and run accident involving death – A hit and run accident involving death is classed as a first-degree felony.
+- Hit and run accident involving death (fatal crash) – A hit and run accident involving death is classed as a first-degree felony.
 The consequences will involve paying a $10,000 fine along with spending up to thirty years in prison.
 However, if the driver was under the influence of alcohol or drugs at the time that they left the scene of an accident, then they will receive a minimum of two years in prison.
 In addition, their driver’s license will also be revoked by the court for all hit and run cases involving injury or death.

 Defense Strategies to Hit and Run Accidents